vnvo/urldump2/README.md

 urldump2
 ========

-simple experimental libpcap based dumper for http header info. currently you can specify a libpcap filter in config file and it will dump referer data into a redis backend.
+simple experimental libpcap based dumper for http header info! currently you can specify a libpcap filter in config file and it will dump referer data into a redis backend.